 Once you setup pageviews from within your game and the data starts rolling in you can get a really good idea of who’s actually playing your game.
 Apparently I’m big in Iran and China.

-The real benefits of anaytics really shine when you set up custom events to track key game elements.
+The real benefits of analytics really shine when you set up custom events to track key game elements.
 I set these up to track room by room / level by level.
 Things like deaths per room allows you to pin point levels where people are getting stuck on and quitting.
-Other things like level times, collectibles, baddies killed.
+Other things like level times, collectables, baddies killed.
 Whatever makes sense to your game.